-We have been publishing articles for over 30 years to address the myriad of issues that interviewers encounter in the process of hiring top talent.
-Our library of articles is available below for your review.
+We provide competency-based behavioral interviewing training for interview teams including hiring managers, recruiters, and interviewers.
+We have been publishing articles for over 40 years to address the myriad of issues encountered in the process of hiring top talent.

 Encourage employees to think twice about changing jobs to correct just one paycheck.